Investigators: New York Governor Andrew Cuomo sexually harassed women | DW | 03.08.2021

 New York Governor Andrew Cuomo sexually harassed multiple women, a state investigation has found.
 Cuomo harassed numerous state employees and his office improperly responded to allegations against him.

 The New York Attorney General's Office on Tuesday released a detailed summary of its investigation into sexual harassment allegations against the state's current governor, Andrew Cuomo.
-Investigators found that Cuomo had "engaged in conduct constituting sexual harassment under New York state law."
+Investigators found that Cuomo had "engaged in conduct constituting sexual harassment under New York state law," according to NY State Attorney General Letitia James.

+James said the report was based in part on nearly five months of interviews that two independent lawyers had conducted with some 179 individuals — members of Cuomo's staff, state police officers, additional state employees and others who interacted regularly with the governor.

+"These interviews and pieces of evidence revealed a deeply disturbing yet clear picture," said James, "Governor Cuomo sexually harassed current and former state employees in violation of federal and state laws."
+Investigators say he harassed women outside of government as well.

 The report stated: "Specifically, we find that the governor sexually harassed a number of current and former New York State employees by, among other things, engaging in unwelcome and nonconsensual touching, as well as making numerous offensive comments of a suggestive and sexual nature that created a hostile work environment for women."